Education policy: Gender equality

-Quality and timely data and evidence are key factors for policy-making, planning and the delivery to advance gender equality in and through education.
-They can help countries to identify and analyse gendered patterns and trends, and better plan and target resources to address gender inequalities.
-They can also help to identify and inform interventions that influence participation, learning and empowerment, from early childhood to tertiary education and beyond.
+Quality and timely data and evidence are key factors for policy-making, planning, and the delivery to advance gender equality in and through education.
+They can help countries to identify and analyze gendered patterns and trends, and better plan and target resources to address gender inequalities.
+They can also help to identify and inform interventions that influence participation, learning, and empowerment, from early childhood to tertiary education and beyond.

 Though the SDG 4 monitoring framework is a step forward in the policy process, a complete monitoring framework for gender equality in and through education should include indicators that consider: